ncomputers/Eyezo1/README.md

 # Crowd Management Project

 This repository provides a simple people counting system using **YOLOv8**, **Deep SORT** tracking and **FastAPI**.
 The application exposes a dashboard that shows live counts of people entering and exiting a region from a video stream.
 Redis is used to persist counts between restarts.

+The dashboard is built with [Bootstrap 5](https://getbootstrap.com/) and presents a responsive layout with a progress bar indicating current occupancy.

 ## Features